capi-workgroup/problems/capi_problems.rst

 this is not a problem to be solved, but rather a feature of any API.
 In this view, API evolution should not be incremental, but rather through large redesigns, each of which learns from the mistakes of the past and is not shackled by backwards compatibility requirements.
-A realistic approach is somewhere between these two extremes, fixing issues which are easy or important enough to tackle incrementally, and leaving others alone.
+A compromise approach is somewhere between these two extremes, fixing issues which are easy or important enough to tackle incrementally, and leaving others alone.